jonasagx/infdesc/README.md

 To compile the source, you will need a LaTeX implementation on your computer, or a browser-based LaTeX editor such as [Overleaf](https://www.overleaf.com/), using the compiler pdfLaTeX.

-The root document is `book.tex`, which calls all the other files it needs to compile the document.
+The root document is `infdesc.tex`, which calls all the other files it needs to compile the document.

 The `book` folder contains the bulk of the actual content of the book, and is fairly easy to navigate.
 For example, to find the source for Section 5.2 (_Equivalence relations_), navigate to `book/ch05-relations/s2-equivalence-relations.tex`.